rocket-pool/beacon-chain-simulator/README.md

 * A slot duration of 1 second and an epoch length of 5 slots
 * A validator entry/exit delay and withdrawal time of 10 slots each
 * Simplified proposal/attestation messaging - validators are only required to send empty "activity" messages to the API once per epoch
-* Simplified reward/penalty calculations - active validators earn or lose a set percentage each epoch based on their activity record
+* Simplified reward/penalty calculations - active validators gain or lose a set percentage of their deposit each epoch based on their activity record

 Withdrawals are also fully implemented on the ethereum PoW chain, based on a custom, unofficial spec.
 A Casper withdrawal contract is deployed to the PoW chain and preloaded with a large ether balance.
-When validators are withdrawn on the beacon chain, the simulator sends a transaction to the withdrawal contract with their desired withdrawal address and balance.
+When validators are withdrawn on the beacon chain, the simulator sends a transaction to the withdrawal contract on the PoW chain with their desired withdrawal address and balance.
 The balance is sent to the withdrawal address along with all remaining gas.

 ## Contents